oils-for-unix/course/README.md

 ## Prerequisites

 - This course isn't for new programmers.
-A quick test: if you have *not* written production code in 2 different languages, this course won't be the best use of your time.
+A quick test: if you haven't written production code in 2 different languages, then this course won't be the best use of your time.
 - This course is shell-oriented, so you'll spend most time either in a terminal or a plain text editor.
-I think it can be a useful exercise for people who prefer to code with IDEs, but this isn't universally true.
+  - It can be a useful exercise for people who prefer to code with IDEs, but it's up to you to decide that.
   - [Where Contributors Have Problems](https://github.com/oils-for-unix/oils/wiki/Where-Contributors-Have-Problems)
     has similar caveats.
 - A computer science education isn't a strict requirement, but the ideas are